nrennie/nrennie.rbind.io/content/blog/2021-12-18-thinking-about-tidytuesday-and-the-spice-girls/index.md

 Viewing the help files for the package (or function) are really useful in helping me to decide what elements of the spider plot I can customise easily.

 Although extra graphics are always fun, spiders plots are already quite complex to read so I decide on a minimalist theme.
-Most of this, if not all will be done using just `{ggplot2}` functions.
+Most of this, if not all will be done using just {ggplot2} functions.
 The `theme()` options are the most useful.

 I add some captions, including some a subtitle (or tag) to explain what the plot tells a viewer.
 In terms of choosing a colour scheme, I like to choose something related to the data.
-This week’s data is perfect for using the Spice Girls palette from the `{popthemes}` package from @[_johnmackintosh](https://twitter.com/_johnmackintosh).
-There doesn’t seem to be an option to change the axis label colour in ggradar so I may add these labels in a different colour later using an annotation layer.
+This week’s data is perfect for using the Spice Girls palette from the {popthemes} package from @[_johnmackintosh](https://twitter.com/_johnmackintosh).
+There doesn’t seem to be an option to change the axis label colour in {ggradar} so I may add these labels in a different colour later using an annotation layer.

 Now the only thing left to do is post the final version to twitter with the #TidyTuesday hashtag.